weber-s/pyPMF/docs/usage.md

 ### Organization

-The `read` class of the PMF object give access to different reader to retreive data from the different xlsx files outputed by the EPA PMF5 software.
+The `read` class of the PMF object give access to different reader to retreive data from the different data outputed by the EPA PMF5 software.

 They all start by `read_base*` or `read_constrained*` name, for the base and constrained run, respectively.

-The special method `read_metadata` is used to retrieve the factors names and species names from the `_base.xlsx` files, and use them everywhere else.
+The special method `read_metadata` is used to retrieve the factors names and species names from the base run, and use them everywhere else.
 It also try to set the total variable name if any (one of PM10, PM2.5, PMrecons, PM10rec, PM10recons, otherwise try to guess), used to convert unit and to be the default variable to plot.